marcocastagna99/Security_Testing/README.md

 ---
-# OpenVAS Automation with Python
+# OpenVAS Vulnerability Assessment Automation with Python: A RESTful Web Server for Security Scans

 This project provides a RESTful interface to interact with OpenVAS, allowing you to manage vulnerability scans, view results, and administer targets and scanners.
 It also includes a Python client to interact with OpenVAS through GVM.
 The project is designed to be easy to use, build, and replicate.